ButterFrameworkTeam/ButterFramework/README.md

 ====================
 ButterFramework is under Unlicense license.
 For more informations, please see "LICENSE" file.

-You will need to compile Less.js in Less.css to have ButterFramework working.
+You will need to compile bframework.less with less to have ButterFramework CSS working.

 Use jQuery | MIT Licensed